chrysippus2497/PHP-MVC-FRAMEWORK/README.md

 # php-mvc-framework-pdo

-This is my personal MVC Framework for PHP with PDO \
+This is my personal MVC Framework for PHP with PDO. \
 \
 \
 \